svndco/deckpilot/OSC_COMMANDS.md

 - Check OSC Listener is enabled in Settings
 - Verify Listener Port is 8012 (or your configured port)
 - Check Companion is sending to correct IP:port (127.0.0.1:8012)
-- Look at Deck Pilot logs for "Received OSC:" messages
+- Look at DeckPilot logs for "Received OSC:" messages

 ### Feedback not showing in Companion
 - Verify DeckPilot Companion module is installed and enabled